I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 Located close to Siam Square and just a couple of minutes walk from the sky train station, Phaya Thai, this hotel is a very convenient base from which to explore Bangkok and there are many restaurants and shops in the vicinity as well.

-In fact, the ground floor of the hotel feels more like an upper class shopping centre than a hotel.
+The ground floor of the hotel feels more like an upper-class shopping center than a hotel.
 There is great local art and historical artifacts on display throughout the hotel too.

 There are many room options including family rooms and connecting rooms so even bigger family groups can have enough space here.